 “I've recently started a full time position with a major publisher in New York City!
 It's a dream come true and it wouldn't have been possible if it wasn't for Humber.
 It's an amazing program and I would highly recommend it to anyone interested in learning more about the industry.”

 Term: 1-Semester Postgraduate Certificate

-After two months of publishing courses (i.e. innovative new technologies, creativity, ethics, operations, and media), students choose three of five specializations: editorial, marketing, literary agenting/rights management, technology, or a research project.
-In the final month, students are organized into groups representing publishing enterprises.
-They create their own business plans and publishing lists, design covers, create websites, and produce marketing plans and profitability forecasts.
+After two months of publishing courses covering topics including content development, content management, finance, legal issues, and media, students choose three of four specializations: editorial, marketing, literary agenting/rights management, or technology.
+In the final month, students are organized into groups to create model publishing enterprises.

 Kaitlin Tremblay, a graduate of Humber's Creative Book Publishing program, has been nominated for five video game awards.